 Multiple panes of glass can help maintain climate control

-Generally, the more panes of glass in your window, the more energy efficient it will be.
+Generally, the more panes of glass in a window, the more energy efficient it will be.
 Double-pane windows, for example, are an attractive option for homeowners looking to save on their energy bills.
 The space between the two layers of glass can provide more effective insulation, keeping the cold out in the winter and retaining more heat in the summer.

-Increase energy efficiency with more than tinting
+Increase energy efficiency with glazing

 For windows with two or more panes of glass, insulated glazing is created when the glass panes are spaced apart and hermetically sealed, leaving an insulating air space.
-Insulated window glazing predominantly lowers the U-factor, but it also improves the SHGC.
+Insulated window glazing predominantly lowers the window U-factor, but it also improves the SHGC.

 Keep your home insulated with gas-filled windows

-Gas-filled windows made of at least two panes of glass with either argon or krypton gas filling the space between each one, are becoming increasingly common these days.
+Gas-filled windows made of at least two panes of glass with either argon or krypton gas filling the space between each one are becoming increasingly common these days.
 The gas creates another invisible barrier against the heat and cold that would impact a window’s U-factor or leakage rate.

 Argon and krypton are nontoxic, naturally occurring gasses found in the air we breathe.
 Factory sealing the gas between the window’s glazing layers reduces the possibility of leakage or condensation buildup on the interior and exterior of your windows.